DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Create a DevExtreme application with Next.js.md

 ### Insert the Data Grid component into the page

-Modify the Home function io include the `DemoGrid` component we created in the previous step:
+Modify the Home function to include the `DemoGrid` component we created in the previous step:

 <!--TypeScript-->
     export default function Home() {